 Lack of empathy.
 They do not have the ability to put themselves in another person’s shoes, so long as their needs are being met, they do not feel guilt or remorse, on shame, how do they handle that shame, bypassing the blame and escaping accountability or responsibility.

-Lack of responsibilities, they don’t have time for the responsibility that’s for you to deal with, to pick up the pieces and fix it all from them, they take no responsibility for their actions as in their eyes you made them do it, so it’s your responsibility and your fault.
+Lack of responsibilities, they don’t have time for the commitment that’s for you to deal with, to pick up the pieces and fix it all from them, they take no responsibility for their actions as in their eyes you made them do it, so it’s your responsibility and your fault.

 Exaggerated achievements and talents.
-Lies are just natural to them, they lie that much it becomes their truths.
-They will exaggerate or even make stuff up, to be admired and most often they believe the lies they tell.
+Lies are just natural to them.
+They lie that much.
+It becomes their truths.
+They will exaggerate or even make stuff up to be admired, and most often, they believe the lies they tell.

 Monopolising Conversations.
-To a narcissist it’s all me, me and more me, they will twist any conversation back onto themselves unless of course, they are blaming you for something then it’s all about how ungrateful you are, or what you’ve done wrong.
+To a narcissist, it’s all me, me and more me.
+They will twist any conversation back onto themselves unless, of course, they are blaming you for something, then it’s all about how ungrateful you are, or what you’ve done wrong.

 Envious of others.
-They want power and control, they are extremely envious and jealous of others, most often putting others down to build themselves up, they believe others are envious of them.
+They want power and control.
+They are extremely envious and jealous of others, most often putting others down to build themselves up.
+They believe others are envious of them.

 Take advantage of others, giving very little in return.
 Believing they are entitled and deserve special treatment, they will happily use all others with the many manipulation tactics above to meet their own needs.

 Believing they are unique.
-They believe they are special and not a lot of people understand or are like them, that they are above all others.
+They believe they are special, and not a lot of people understand or are like them that they are above all others.

-The narcissistic personality disorder is on a spectrum, so those on the low end of the scale might have low levels of empathy etc, they don’t all have all the traits they do have at least five.
-Those who have them all are more dangerous so you need to get as far away as you can and go no contact, others you can manage your time around them.
+The narcissistic personality disorder is on a spectrum, so those on the low end of the scale might have low levels of empathy etc. They don’t all have all the traits.
+They do have at least five.
+Those who have them all are more dangerous, so you need to get as far away as you can and go no contact.
+Others, you can manage your time around them.